sempiedram/ACP1/analisys.md

 Before evaluating the operation, it must be known what is being asked to be done.
 This is done *after preprocessing*.

 The steps to follow are:

 1. Check for invalid characters:

 	Only the following characters are valid:
+		All characters:

-            All characters: "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ+-*/~= :#"
+		"0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ+-*/~= :#"

 	These characters are divided in the following categories:
 		a.
 Digits: "0123456789ABCDEF"
 			Only decimal digits and uppercase letters up to 'F' are valid digits.
 		b.
 Base identifiers: "bcdehinotx"
 			The union of the sets "bin", "oct", "dec", and "hex".
 		c.
 Variable names: "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ"
 			Only letters can be used for variable names.
 		d.
 Arithmetic operations: "+-*/"
 		e.
 Arithmetic category result base indicator: "="
 		f.
 Space: " "
 		g.
 Complement category indicator: "~"
 		h.
 Command category indicator: "#"
 		i.
 Varible definition category indicator: ":"
 		j.
 Arithmetic expression characters:
 			  Arithmetic operations
 			+ Digits
 			+ Base identifiers
 			+ Variable names
 			+ Space
 			= "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ+-*/ "
 		k.
 Arithmetic category characters:
 			  Arithmetic expression characters
-                + Arithmetic category result base indicator = "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ+-*/= "
+			+ Arithmetic category result base indicator
+			= "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ+-*/= "
 		l.
 Command category characters:
 			All characters
 			= "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ+-*/~= :#"
 			Note: Arguments to commands can contain any character (TODO: probably should include all valid ascii characters).
 		m.
 Varible definition characters:
 			  Arithmetic expression
 			+ Varible definition category indicator
 			+ Variable names
 			= "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ+-*/ :"
 			TODO: Decide if expressions can be passed to variable definition mode.
 		n.
 Complement category characters:
 			  Complement category indicator
 			+ Variable names
 			+ Digits
 			+ Base identifiers
 			+ Space
 			= "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ*/~= :#"
 			TODO: Decide if expressions can be passed to complement mode.
 2. Check first character.
 	2.1.
 Is it '#':
 		Category is command.
 	2.2.
 Is it '~':
 		Category is two's complement.
 	2.3.
 It's not one of those:
 		Category must be arithmetic or variable definition.

 		2.3.1.
 Look for ':' (variable definition category indicator) If found, category is variable definition.
 			Else, category is arithmetic operation.

+# Input preprocessing:

+Before the actual processing of arithmetic input, preprocessing should be done to homogenize input.

+1. **Insert necessary spaces.** This can be done by inserting two spaces to either side of any operation symbol, or parenthesis, even if they already have spaces around them.
+Exceptions are: '#' (command indicator).

+    Examples:

+    	'4+5' to '4 + 5'
+    	'4+2-2' to '4 + 2 - 2'
+    	'4--2' to '4 -  - 2'
+    	'5 + (5 - 2)' to '5  +   ( 5  -  2 ) '
+    	'5dec+(8-1)=bin' to '5dec +  ( 8 - 1 )  = bin'

+2. **Strip repeated spaces.** This can be done reading all characters of the string one by one, adding a space when one is found and ignoring all other spaces.
+Anything that is not a space is added.

+    Examples:

+        '4 + 5' to '4 + 5'
+        '5  +   ( 5  -  2 ) ' to '5 + ( 5 - 2 ) '
+        '5dec +  ( 8 - 1 )  = bin' to '5dec + ( 8 - 1 ) = bin'

+3. **Strip beginning and end spaces.** The string is scanned until a character that is not a space is found, then all characters are added until the end of the string is reached.
+After stripping the beginning spaces, the end spaces are stripped by walking through the characters backward, starting from the end of the string, until a non-space character is found.

+    Examples:

+        '5 + ( 5 - 2 ) ' to '5 + ( 5 - 2 )'
+        '   3dec * 7oct   ' to '3dec * 7oct'

+4. **Add implicit base.** This is done checking every number to see if they have a base sufix.
+If they don't, dec is added.

+    This should not be done if the operation category is command.

+    Examples:

+        '4' to '4dec'
+        '5oct + 4' to '5oct + 4dec'

+5. **End.** The string is now properly preprocessed, and it can be passed on to the evaluating method.